 - Refuel the body with a pre-homework snack

 - Set a specific time and place to work

 - Agree to a post-homework activity to give your child something to look forward to

 - Break the task into small, manageable steps

-- Schedule in mini 2-5 minute breaks, if homework will take more than 1 hour
+- Schedule in mini 2-5 minute breaks, if homework will take more than an hour

 - Praise and rewards for each step completed

 For the anxious child or teen, exercise may help reduce stress and induce relaxation.
-They often feel "tired all the time" because they exhaust themselves with worry, and don't feel like exercising.
+They often feel "tired all the time" because they are always exhausting themselves with worry, and don't feel like exercising.
 But exercise will improve energy and reduce worry.
 Try to find something fun to do together rather than making this a chore.
 Ongoing participation in a physical activity program encourages self-discipline, leadership and opportunities to socialize with peers.
-Get the whole family involved!
+Get the whole family involved.
 Examples include: